- Things to Do

 Free Tours by Foot will offer our popular Holiday Lights tour again this year.
 Don’t miss this opportunity to see all of the holiday decorations and legendary window displays all at once!

 Like all of our other walking tours, you will have the opportunity to pay what you want and see the best and most beautiful of our city’s holiday offerings.
 We will cover everything from Lincoln Center to Lord and Taylor to the Rockefeller Tree!
 The tour will run daily- see our calendar for dates/times.

 Check out this virtual tour of the holiday light displays.

 Even though the Rockettes originated in St. Louis, these high-kicking ladies have become synonymous with New York City.
 During the annual Radio City Christmas Spectacular the Rockettes perform their famous “Parade of the Wooden Soldiers” as well as a variety of other numbers.
-The Christmas Spectacular began in 1933 and has gotten bigger and grander every year!
 Read our full post.

 See this traditional Charles Dickens tale, that made its New York debut in 1867.
 Here is the chance to see this classic tale in the landmark 1832 Merchant’s House Museum, transporting you back 150 years.

 (with legendary rap music founder Kurtis Blow)